cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 You should always specify the versions of your dependencies if you want your builds to be reproducible and to prevent unexpected errors caused by version changes.

 ### Process Type Definition
 A [Procfile] is required to start processes on the cloudControl platform.
 There must be a file called `Procfile` at the root of your repository.
-It looks like this:
+In the example code you already cloned it looks like this:

 ~~~
 web: node web.js